American entry into World War I: Pro-Allied immigrants

 Some British immigrants worked actively for intervention.
 London-born Samuel Insull, Chicago's leading industrialist, for example, enthusiastically provided money, propaganda, and means for volunteers to enter the British or Canadian armies.
-After the United States' entry, Insull directed the Illinois State Council of Defense, with responsibility for organizing the state's mobilization.
+After the United States's entry, Insull directed the Illinois State Council of Defense, with responsibility for organizing the state's mobilization.

 Immigrants from eastern Europe usually cared more about politics in their homeland than politics in the United States.
 Spokesmen for Slavic immigrants hoped that an Allied victory would bring independence for their homelands.
 Large numbers of Hungarian immigrants who were liberal and nationalist in sentiment, and sought an independent Hungary, separate from the Austro-Hungarian Empire lobbied in favor of the war and allied themselves with the Atlanticist or Anglophile portion of the population.
 This community was largely pro-British and anti-German in sentiment.
 Albanian-Americans in communities such as Boston also campaigned for entry into the war and were overwhelmingly pro-British and anti-German, as well as hopeful the war would lead to an independent Albania which would be free from the Ottoman Empire.
-The state of Wisconsin had the distinction of being the most isolationist state due to the large numbers of German-Americans, socialists, pacifists and others present in the state, however, the exception to this were pockets within the state such as the city of Green Bay.
-Green Bay had a large number of pro-Allied immigrants, including the largest Belgian immigrant community in the entire country, and for this reason anti-German sentiment and pro-war sentiment were both significantly higher in Green Bay than in the country as a whole.
-There was a large Serbian-American community in Alaska which also was enthusiastically in favor of American entry into World War I. In the case of Alaska, which was at the time a territory, thousands of Serbian immigrants and Serbian-Americans volunteered early to join the United States Army shortly after the declaration of war, after the community had been outspokenly in favor of America's entry into the war before this.
+Wisconsin had the distinction of being the most isolationist state due to its many German-Americans, socialists and pacifists.
+However, the exception to this were pockets within the state such as the city of Green Bay.
+Green Bay had a large number of pro-Allied immigrants, including the largest Belgian immigrant community in the entire country, and for this reason anti-German and pro-war sentiment were significantly higher in Green Bay than the country overall.
+There was a large Serbian-American community in Alaska which also was enthusiastically in favor of US entry into World War I. In the case of Alaska, which was at the time a territory, thousands of Serbian immigrants and Serbian-Americans volunteered early to join the U.S. Army shortly after the declaration of war, after the community had been outspokenly in favor of the US's entry into the war before this.
 During the First World War, many Serbian Americans volunteered to fight overseas, with thousands coming from Alaska.